 Saving Our Forefathers’ Skills

 Here are some of my favorite canning recipes.
 I guess they are my favorites because I grow many of these items myself in my garden and orchard.
-You can also find literally hundreds of canning recipes, and more information on canning techniques in The Lost Ways
+You can also find literally hundreds of canning recipes, and more information on canning techniques in The lost super food

 Freezing and Cooling